Tritlo/Nannon/README.md

 Nannon
 ======

-A command line implementation of Nannon
+A command line implementation of Nannon.

+Made to satisfy assignment of Steinn Guðmundsson.